Sandra Bullock: Success with limited work (2015–present)

 In Ocean's 8 (2018), an all-female spin-off of the Ocean's Eleven franchise directed by Gary Ross, Bullock played Debbie Ocean, the sister of Danny Ocean, who helps plan a sophisticated heist of the annual Met Gala in New York City.
 Writing for The Hollywood Reporter, Josh Spieger called the film a "welcome return to the big screen for Bullock" and observed: "She has reached a point in her career where she chooses her roles with care; before Gravity, she'd only co-starred in a handful of films over the previous five years, including her Oscar-winning turn in The Blind Side.
 Ocean's 8 is Bullock's first true franchise film in decades [...] and it suggests that her decision to be more selective in which projects she picks can pay off in dividends".
 Ocean's 8 had the best debut for the franchise, and ultimately made $297 million globally.

 Her next role was that of Malorie, a woman who must find a way to guide herself and her children to safety despite the potential threat from an unseen adversary, in the Netflix post-apocalyptic horror film Bird Box (2018), based on the novel of the same name.
 She received acclaim for her performance, with Variety and The Wrap describing it as "wonderfully self-reliant", and "fascinating and terrifying to watch," respectively.
 Bird Box was the most-watched film on Netflix within 28 days of its release until 2021.
 In another production for Netflix, Nora Fingscheidt's drama The Unforgivable (2021), Bullock played a woman who is released from prison after serving a sentence for a violent crime.
-It became the fifth most-streamed-film on the platform at the time of its release.
+Writing for Salon.com, Gary Kramer thought Bullock gave a "steely performance" despite the film being "forgettable".
+The Unforgivable became the fifth most-streamed on the platform at the time of its release.

 She took on the role of a successful yet depressed best-selling romance novelist in Paramount Pictures' The Lost City (2022), a Romancing the Stone-style romantic comedy–adventure film, directed by Adam and Aaron Nee, opposite Channing Tatum and Daniel Radcliffe.
 The film was favorably received by critics, who praised the chemistry between Bullock and Tatum, and grossed $190.8 million globally, which made Bullock "the first actress to have $100 million earners in live-action star vehicles over four different decades", according to Forbes.
 She also featured in the Brad Pitt-starring action thriller Bullet Train (2022), in a mostly vocal performance.

 She will reprise her role as Sally Owens in Practical Magic 2, set for release on September 18, 2026.